Evacuation slide: Types

 There are four types of inflatable aircraft evacuation aid covered by EASA Technical Order:

 Type I Slides and Type II Slide/Rafts both function the same on land allowing descent from the door to the ground.
 A slide/raft also functions as a life raft in a landing on water and therefore are required to include sea survival specific features such as; an erectable canopy, righting aids and survival packs containing items such as leak stoppers, paddles and flares.
 Even where only a Type I slide is fitted it has sufficient buoyancy to act as an aid in the event of a water landing.

-A Type III inflatable ramp is a small platform that may be fitted to allow easy access from, for example, an over-wing wing exit door to an area of structure from where descent can be achieved either by a separate slide or by jumping, depending on the height.
+A Type III inflatable ramp is a small platform that may be fitted to allow easy access from, for example, an over-wing exit door to an area of structure from where descent can be achieved either by a separate slide or by jumping, depending on the height.

 Type IV combines the ramp and slide into a single functional unit.
 The over-wing exits on the Airbus A320 series, Airbus A380, Boeing 747, Boeing 757, Boeing 767 and Boeing 777 aircraft use ramp slides in various configurations.

 Slides can be single or dual lane, depending on the width of the exit they are fitted to and in testing must show a nominal exit rate of 70 people per minute per lane.
 A dual lane slide is one that is capable of carrying two parallel lines of evacuees and is typically used at the main doors on Widebody aircraft.
 Slides and slide/rafts can be detached from the aircraft.
 This may, for example, involve lifting up the flap on the girt bar, and pulling the detach handle.
 These procedures are usually placarded red on the slide, "For Ditching Use Only".
 Once the slide is separated, the slide remains attached to the aircraft by a mooring line.
-This line will break if the airframe submerges, or can be disconnected with a pre-supplied knife or disconnect handle.
+This line will break if the airframe submerges or can be disconnected with disconnect handle or a supplied knife.